Disappearance of Dee Ann Warner: Investigation

 At the request of the Lenawee County Sheriff's Office, the Michigan State Police announced on August 9, 2023, that it was taking over the investigation of Dee Ann's disappearance.

 Arrest

-On November 21, 2023, the Michigan State Police announced that they made an arrest in connection with Warner's murder.
+On November 21, 2023, the Michigan State Police announced that it made an arrest in connection with Warner's murder.
 Her husband, Dale, was charged with murder and tampering with evidence.

 Media attention

 Initially, Dee's disappearance received local media attention, particularly from outlets in Lenawee County and the surrounding areas.
 The case became more widely followed after numerous true crime outlets became interested in the circumstances of her disappearance.
 NBC's Dateline: Missing in America featured the case on episode 6 of the podcast's first season.
 On his podcast, The Interview Room, retired homicide detective Chris McDonough interviewed the family's investigative attorney, Billy Little Jr., regarding details of the case.

 The case was also featured during the 10th season of Investigation Discovery’s show Disappeared.
 The episode, titled "Vanished in the Heartland", aired on October 5, 2022.

+A subsequent televised feature aired during the ninth season of Investigation Discovery’s People Magazine Investigates in an episode titled “Vanished in the Heartland,” which aired on January 12, 2026 at 9/8c.